Reasons to consider an Emergency Radiology fellowship at University of Washington:

 Provide practical, in-depth experience in the effective imaging of the acutely injured or ill patient.
 At the conclusion of the fellowship, trainees will have the requisite skills for either an entirely clinical practice setting or for academics.

-The Emergency Radiology department is centrally located within the Harborview Emergency Department, immediately adjacent to the Emergency Physician work area, resuscitation rooms, and CT scanners.
+The Emergency Radiology department is located in the center of the Emergency Department, adjacent to the Emergency Physician work area, resuscitation rooms, and CT scanners.
 This facilitates rapid interactions with our clinical colleagues, especially during the management of critically injured patients.

-* Dual energy CT is available in the ED, providing unique clinical and research opportunities during fellowship.
+Dual energy CT was recently installed in the ED, providing unique clinical and research opportunities during fellowship.

-* Elective time on other radiology subspecialties is encouraged.
-In recent years, fellows have spent periods in Neuroradiology, Chest Radiology, Musculoskeletal Radiology and Body Imaging within the University of Washington system.
+Elective time on other radiology subspecialties is encouraged.
+In recent years, fellows have spent periods in Chest Radiology, Musculoskeletal Radiology and Body Imaging within the University of Washington system.

 Emergency Radiology Fellowship Coordinator Harborview Medical Center 325 Ninth Avenue, Box 359728 Seattle, WA 98104-2499 (206) 744-3561.
 FAX: (206) 744-8560 e-mail: firstname.lastname@example.org